Jessecar96/SteamDesktopAuthenticator/README.md

 - Enable Steam's mobile auth on new accounts.

 ## Coming soon:
+- Encryption.
+Enter your password to decrypt your data and generate codes / perform confirmations.
+Protects against files being stolen.
+Does not protect against keyloggers.
 - Notifications when you have a trade waiting to be confirmed.
 - Import config file from a rooted Android device so you don't have to remove and re-add the desktop authenticator.